{9 of 16} Genesis 3 – “A-Dam Man” [Hebrew Word Study]

 • Matthew 27:7 And they consulted together and bought with them the potter’s field, to bury strangers in.

-• The first man, Adam, was replaced by a man, the second Adam (Jesus), in order to redeem all the Adams throughout history if they accept the second Adam’s “dam (red blood) to cover their sins” and believe that God raised his body from “Adamah” (the ground).
+• The first man, Adam, was replaced by a man, the second Adam (Jesus), in order to redeem all the Adams throughout history if they accept the second Adam’s “dam (red blood) to cover their sins” and believe that God raised his body from the “Adamah” (the ground).

 • I Corinthians 15:46 However, the spiritual is not first, but the natural, and afterward the spiritual.
 47 The first man was of the earth, made of dust (red clay); the second Man is the Lord from heaven.